ChristopherWilks/snaptron/README.md

 We recommend using the Snaptron under Docker, rather than attempting a full installation due to the number of dependencies and the complexity of configuration.

-A base docker image exists primarily for testing but which includes a full working install of Snaptron and its dependencies:
+A base Docker image exists primarily for testing but which includes a full working install of Snaptron and its dependencies:

 https://quay.io/repository/broadsword/snaptron?tab=tags